smooll-d/sclc/README.md

 Have you ever tried to search for something Steam-related and clicked on a Steam community post on Google and the site was not in your language?
 Well, fear not dear user as this extension is going to help you!

-This extension will change any Steam community site to your preffered language.

 >[!CAUTION]
 >This script does not change the language of the actual post, it's only purpose is to change Steam's language.